electricbookworks/electric-book/index.md

 You'll find [the open-source repository on GitHub](https://github.com/electricbookworks/electric-book).

+- toc
+{:toc}

+## Skill level

+To make books this way, you need some web-development know-how.
+You'll edit content in markdown with Liquid template tags; edit data in YAML files; commit your changes with Git; enter commands at the command line; and build and serve a static website.
+Book content is in kramdown markdown, with Liquid tags, and in YAML.
+Design is done in Sass.
+Many features are written in Javascript.

+If those concepts are not familiar to you, you'll need a web developer on your team to get you going, and to provide you with technical support when you get stuck.

+You can also hire [Electric Book Works](https://electricbookworks.com) to provide support or to handle book production for you.

-## Basic features
+## Features

 ### Web, mobile, and print

-[Once your computer is set up]({{ site.baseurl }}/docs/setup/setting-up-your-computer.html), you can instantly output print PDF, screen PDF, epub, website and app versions of your books from a single content source.
+You can instantly output print PDF, screen PDF, epub, website and app versions of your books from a single content source.

 ### Series and collections